fastoch/React-JS-Dave-Gray/README.md

 We will explore the App component, which is the default component created in any new React project.
 we'll also explain what is JSX, and what we can do with it.

+---

+>[!important]
+>Web pages are not able to render .tsx code directly without compiling to JavaScript.
+>Websites that appear to run .tsx directly are actually using a build process that compiles
+>the TypeScript and JSX into JavaScript, and then the compiled JavaScript is executed.

+---

 ## 'src' folder

 Let's look at our `main.tsx` file (in the past, we used to have an `index.js` file instead).